mind-ra/DependentValidation/README.md

-# Foolproof Validation
+# DependentValidation

-Foolproof Validation is a .netstandard2.0 library that extends the System.ComponentModel.DataAnnotations with conditional attributes based on another property of the validated object.
+DependentValidation is a .netstandard2.0 library that extends the System.ComponentModel.DataAnnotations with conditional attributes based on another property of the validated object.

 The new attributes are the following: